By Whole30 team member Jen Kendall, who did some on-the-ground research for this article during her recent trip to beautiful Vancouver.

 Looking for proof?
 We actually did the math!
 Check out our article on Convenience vs. Homemade: Cost, Time, Taste.

 Recipes and preparation methods for important staples such as ghee, bone broth, mayonnaise, and salad dressings can be found in The Whole30 book starting on page 176.
-As long as you are sticking to the program rules, you can successfully complete your program without a single convenience item and still be 100% compliant.
+As long as you are sticking to the program rules, you can successfully complete your program without a single convenience item and still be 100% compatible.

 Still, convenience is, well… convenient, so let’s get to the goods.